 Sharia Court makes laws and courts in Malaysia a bit difficult.
-There’s confusion about the dual justice system–should Malaysian legal system be secular, religious or both?
-If its secular, laws won’t be affected by Islamic beliefs.
+There’s confusion about the dual justice system–should the Malaysian legal system be secular, religious or both?
+If its secular, laws won’t affect the Islamic beliefs.

 Under Sharia Law, Malaysians aren’t allowed to gamble.
 If the Malaysian government transitions to a more secular legal system, Malaysians will be more or less free to gamble online and on land.

-This is good news for the online gambling industry since a lot of Malaysians have been getting into online gambling and sports betting.
-Chinese and Indian traditions have always practiced betting.
+This is good news for the online gambling Malaysia industry since a lot of Malaysians have been getting into online gambling Malaysia and sports betting.
+Chinese and Indian traditions have always practiced online betting Malaysia.
 They do it as a form of social practice with others.

-Although betting is considered officially illegal in almost all its forms, online casinos in Malaysia are getting more and more popular.
+Although online betting Malaysia is illegal in almost all its forms, online casinos in Malaysia are getting more and more popular.

 Luckily, EMPIRE777 is completely legal and regulated.
 They have a Curacao Gaming License and encourage moderate gambling for fun!